Commitment to Excellence

 Williams affirmed and expanded Ithaca's long tradition of community involvement.
 From the Community Plunge in the fall to the Celebration of Service every spring, students, faculty, and staff regularly volunteer their time and expertise to local organizations and agencies.
 Further evidence of the College's concern for the community's social and environmental health is its leadership role in Sustainable Tompkins, a regional sustainability initiative.
 We further demonstrated our commitment to sustainability through the renovation of existing facilities to enhance energy efficiency, as well as through the construction of two, new buildings, the Dorothy D. and Roy H. Park Center for Business and Sustainable Enterprise, and the Peggy Ryan Williams Center, dedicated in 2008 and 2009, respectively.
 Both of these buildings were designed for LEED platinum certification, a measure of the highest principles of architectural sustainability.

-Williams retired in 2008, passing the baton (or rather, the ceremonial academic mace) to Thomas R. Rochon, who initiated a strategic visioning process to guide our path over the coming years.
-Among the top priorities of the College under Rochon are increasing diversity on campus, strengthening our academic programs, and enhancing our students' educational and residential experiences through integrated, interdisciplinary projects.
+Williams retired in 2008, passing the baton (or rather, the ceremonial academic mace) to Thomas R. Rochon, who initiated a strategic visioning process to guide our path through the year 2020.
+Among the top priorities of the College under Rochon were increasing diversity on campus, strengthening our academic programs, and enhancing our students' educational and residential experiences through integrated, interdisciplinary projects.

 Ithaca College remains an integral part of the town that shares its name, and it continues to affirm its role in shaping a sustainable and inclusive global community.
 The campus may now be a mile or two up the road and more than a century away from where it all began.
 But it’s not so far away, really, in spirit.